O-Hahn/phone-motiondetection-app/README.md

 - deploy the app from this repo (follow the steps below)
 - Call the deployed phone-app with your handy, provide your credentials to the cloudant and train your data
 - import the Jupyter Notebook and run the Notebook - apply your credentials
-- copy the endpoint from the deployed model function into the settings of the phone-app
+- copy the endpoint from the deployed model function into the settings of the phone-app (.env.local file)
 - check if the detection works in the phone app :-)

 The runtime (IKS or OpenShift) must be a payed version because the need of secured HTTPS endpoints.
 These are needed because of the security aspects to get access to the sensor data of the phone-web-app.